Introduction

 Registering for VAT under the Regime Forfetario

-As an alternative if you are intending to rent out your property on short term lets (e.g. via airnbnb or booking.com) you could registering for VAT under the 5% flat tax regime know as the regime forfetario.
+As an alternative if you are intending to rent out your property on short term lets (e.g. via airbnb or booking.com) you could consider registering for VAT under the 5% or 15% flat tax regime known as the regime forfetario.
 Under this regime the landlord is subject to a flat rate of tax on 40% of gross income.
-However landlords who are registered under the regime are also be liable to Italian social security, if rents exceed the relevant thresholds, which would take the total annual bill for tax and social security of at most around 15% of gross rents for the first five years of activity.

-The tax will increase after that.
-The bulk of the total cost is a social security contribution – mainly contributions to the Italian state pension scheme.
+The bulk of the total cost is thus represented by social security contributions – mainly contributions to the Italian state pension scheme.
 On this regime, you will need an accounting and tax compliance service to handle electronic invoicing and other formalities required by the regime.
 Overall the the total cost will usually still be less than the 21% under the flat tax regime.

 The regime is not applicable to individuals who are not tax resident in Italy unless they derive at least 75% of total income from Italian sources.